vyos/vyos-documentation/docs/contributing/documentation.rst

 The following is a quick summary of the rules:

 - Use American English at all times.
-A spell checker can be helpful for this.
+It's always a good idea to run your text through a grammar and spell checker, such as `Grammarly`_.
 - Don't forget to update ``index.rst`` when adding a new node.
 - Try not to exceed 80 characters per line, but don't break URLs over this.
 - Properly quote commands, filenames and brief code snippets with double backticks.